 What Edwin tried to achieve through the cut, is to make an impact upon the audience that the train in the first shot and in the second, was the one, and a cut really doesn’t break a continuous action.
 This is how a film cut, peeped in our consciousness, and became an integral part of Film Language.

-Later in history, filmmakers continued their struggle to develop the language of film.
+Later in the history of filmmaking, many filmmakers carried forward the pursuit that helped them to develop a language for the film.
 D.W.
 Griffith, also known as the father of Cinema, managed to weave together 4 separate story-lines by cross-cutting scenes from different times and places in Intolerance.
 Sergei Eisenstein forwarded the idea of the “montage” most famously in Battleship Potemkin and his first feature Strike.

 Maintaining shot Continuity, editing, including the close-up, the use of color, parallel editing, camera movement — all of these things and more began to speak to audiences and filmmakers in new and exciting ways.